Urban Company

-Urban Company Limited (formerly known as UrbanClap) is an Indian multinational home services provider that connects individuals with professionals for various home services.
-The company was founded in 2014 by Abhiraj Singh Bhal, Varun Khaitan, and Raghav Chandra, and is headquartered in Gurgaon.
-In January 2020, UrbanClap rebranded itself as Urban Company.
+Urban Company Limited, formerly known as UrbanClap, is an Indian multinational company that operates an online platform for booking home and personal services.
+The company was founded in 2014 by Abhiraj Singh Bhal, Varun Khaitan, and Raghav Chandra and is headquartered in Gurgaon, Haryana.
+In January 2020, the company changed its name from UrbanClap to Urban Company.

-As of March 2025, Urban Company reported having approximately 40,000 registered professionals globally.

 History

 UrbanClap was founded in October 2014 by Abhiraj Singh Bhal, Varun Khaitan, and Raghav Chandra.
 The company was created to serve the home services market, initially focusing on providing beauty services at home.

 In 2016, it acquired GoodService, a hyperlocal concierge app and HandyHome, a home appliance repair company.

 In January 2020, the company rebranded from UrbanClap to Urban Company, and extended its services to Australia, Singapore, and the UAE.
 In 2021, Urban Company became a unicorn after raising $188 million in a funding round led by Prosus.
 The company was valued at $2.8 billion in December 2021 after an ESOP sale.

 In December 2022, Urban Company signed an agreement with the National Skill Development Corporation to train and certify unskilled workers across various service categories.

 By 2023, the company launched operations in the United States, servicing New York City, Dallas, and Austin.
 In late 2023, Urban Company ventured into the branded products segment with the launch of smart RO water purifiers under its 'Native' sub-brand.

 In April 2024, Urban Company partnered with Saudi Manpower Solutions Company to launch Waed Khadmat Al-Munzal for Marketing Co., a joint venture to provide home services in Saudi Arabia.

 In March 2025, Urban Company launched Insta Maids (later rebranded to Insta Help), a quick e-commerce service offering on-demand domestic help within 15 minutes in select areas of Mumbai.
+As of March 2025, Urban Company reported having approximately 40,000 registered professionals globally.

 On 17 September 2025, Urban Company was listed on the NSE and BSE after an initial public offering (IPO).
 The promoter group, comprising Abhiraj Singh Bhal, Varun Khaitan and Raghav Chandra, held about a 20% stake after the IPO.